jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
 You can't distinguish with us today.
 And that's a big problem.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
-We're forced to live in a world so interconnected with "just in time" economics our lives have little adaptions to make life easier.
-Future profits and surplus depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.
+We're forced to live in a world so interconnected with "just in time" economics our lives have few adaptions to make life easier.
+Our society's future profits depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

-But because we're stuck in the Industrial Age's and its mass uniformity, we're as unhappy as a camel forced to live in the Amazon.
+But because we're stuck in the Industrial Age's and its mass uniformity of 9-5, Monday to Friday, eight different bosses, we're as unhappy as a camel forced to live in the Amazon.
 Being stuck in traffic is expecting a camel to enjoy swimming.

-It's a hateful experience because living in a foreign environment is simply not what we're designed to do.
+Both are a hateful experience because living in a foreign environment is simply not what any lifeform is designed to do.
 Unsurprisingly, our society is bleeding money.

 Because can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.